How Ski Resorts Hope to Operate Under COVID-19 This Winter

 The ongoing experience in Australia, which is currently in the midst of its ski season, presents some reasons to hold cautious expectations about the North American season.
 The Australian reports that resorts in New South Wales are operating at 50 percent capacity with social distancing requirements in effect and strong demand from customers.
 But across the border in Victoria, resorts closed less than a week after the season started, because Victoria’s capital of Melbourne re-entered a coronavirus lockdown and the interstate border was closed, making it impossible for customers to visit from Sydney.
 (A local realtor told the Australian that real estate sales at Victoria ski resorts were strong despite the border closure, as wealthy Melbournians seek a place to get away from the city.)
 Given the poor state of virus suppression across the U.S. compared to other countries, it’s likely that ski areas will be impacted by significant COVID-19 outbreaks in the cities their customers come from, which could make operation untenable.

-All that said, to the extent resorts are open, it is possible to conceive of what a responsible ski trip during COVID-19 would look like: Going to a resort that doesn’t require a trip on an airplane.
+All that said, to the extent resorts are open, it is possible to conceive of what a responsible ski trip during COVID-19 would look like: going to a resort that doesn’t require a trip on an airplane.
 Driving to the mountain in your own car, or staying walking distance from the lifts.
 Riding chairlifts together with a small, consistent group, such as your family.
 Keeping your face covered with your neck warmer or balaclava when in close contact with people outside your party.
 Eating outdoors, or at your own condo.
 In fact, quite a lot of people’s ski trips were already more or less like this before the pandemic — not everybody is looking to play mouth beer pong on their ski vacations — and since ski resorts will likely need to operate at significantly reduced capacity in order to maintain social distancing, it’s for the best that resorts primarily be serving people who live within driving distance.

 Jha told me he is skeptical that the necessary indoor aspects of the ski experience can be made safe enough for a responsible season with our current capabilities — that letting people gather inside lodges, even with more space between tables, will simply pose excessive risk of causing major outbreaks.
 But he has some hope that may no longer be the case by winter.
 In particular, he thinks it is possible that much cheaper, faster, and more widespread testing may be available such that resorts could require customers to take daily COVID-19 tests before skiing, a practice that would identify most carriers and keep them off the mountain.
 He also said it is possible, under the most aggressive timelines, that one or more vaccines could be not only approved but widely distributed in time for the tail end of the ski season.
 But he thinks we are more likely to reach that milestone around summer of 2021.